jeffreytsaw/jeffreytsaw.github.io/college.md

     - Small groups was fun for the most part but was kind of hard to demo the labs when I hadn't done them...oops.
     - Grading was painful as ever.
 These freshman were submitting blurry photos of their work, illegible handwriting, and answers written in the margins of the question paper.
 Guys, write your answers on a separate piece of paper neatly.
 The person grading will normally be nicer if it's easy to grade.

 **Reflection:** I made the decision to take a semester off from school and delay my masters before I got the offer from Apple.
 It was a tough decision at the time since my recruiter was adamant that an offer was not guaranteed, but I had to think about trying to recruit full time without 2 summers of experience and that would be tough.
 I was also considering doing a PhD and applications would start in the fall before I had any research experience.
 This way I have spring and summer for research before the application cycle next fall.
 Having worked 2 summers in industry, I'm heavily considering a PhD.
 It's not that the work isn't hard or interesting, it just doesn't feel exciting to me.
 I was talking to a friend about his project on graph signal processing and graph-CNNs and it really made me want to be on the cutting edge.
 Hopefully research goes well in the next semester goes will so I can confidently apply for a CS PhD.

 ## Spring 2022
+- TA: 18-100: Introduction to Electrical and Computer Engineering
+    - Course didn't change much from the previous semester.
+A lot easier this time around since I was already familiar with most of the labs.
+    - A lot more TAs meant less grading which was nice, but similar levels of student interaction, which was double nice.
 - 18-743: Neuromorphic Computer Architecture and Processor Design
+    - Pretty disorganized in general but the concepts covered were pretty cool.
+Neuromorphic computing is a pretty new area of research so our project involved a lot of failure
+    - Pretty light.
+Only 2 assignments which weren't too bad and a project that explored an area of neuromorphic design, which was pretty cool.
+If only things worked properly.
 - 10-707: Advanced Deep Learning
+    - Lectures were pretty dense but super interesting and covered a lot of details about some cutting edge stuff, from CNNs to generative methods (VAE, GANs), and seq2seq models, Boltzmann machines, and flavours of more advanced stuff
+    - Homeworks were light in general but project took up a lot of time.
+Really depends how much effort you put into it though.
 - 15-750: Algorithms in the Real World

-# Preliminary Future Schedule
+    - Really enjoyed this class, Anupam is a great lecturer and the class covered a lot of cool algorithms and a bit of complexity stuff and spectral graph theory.
+    - Homeworks took a decent amount of time, but it's always super satisfying when you figure out the answer.
+Exams were tough.
+Really liked the lost key problem on the final though :)
+    - It made me want to take more algorithms courses, or at least wish I had taken them in the past.

+**Workload:** 36 Units.
+Light-ish, but moderate once projects started picking up.

+**Reflection:** 10-707 was one of the most interesting classes that I've ever taken.
+The content was genuinely interesting and it's one of the only classes that I'd want to rewatch lectures I missed or even if I had free time.
+15-750 was also a lot of fun and I really like the problem solving aspect of the homeworks.
+18-743 was interesting in theory but the courser was pretty disorganized and unfocused making it hard for me to want to work on it.
+Overall a pretty decent semester; I had time to chill, have fun, and grind a little too.

 ## Fall 2022
 - 10-703: Deep Reinforcement Learning and Control
 - 33-658: Quantum Computation and Quantum Information
-- 18-730: Introduction to Computer Security
-- 18-980: Graduate Projects
+- 18-650: Policies of Wireless Systems
+- 18-898: Graph Signal Processing
+- 24-694: Creativity and Its Practice